 The Knight is the first person to be described in Chaucer’s “General Prologue” and naturally, the Knight is also the first person to present his tale to the group, in the hopes of winning the prized meal at the Tabard Inn.

 First, a note about our story-teller, the Knight.
 Chaucer describes him in the “General Prologue” as a “worthy man” who loves “chivalrie” and “trouthe” and “honour” “fredom” and “curtesie.”
 He has been on many crusades.
 In fact, he has only just arrived late to the pilgrimage from one of his many voyages, and his mail coat is sullied from battle.
 He is a “verray parfit” (“perfect”) and “gentil knight.”
 The Knight, in a more meaningful way, is an honor-worshiping, pain-loving antiquarian.
 He wears a coarse cloth tunic, stained from the rust of his coat of mail.
 His son, a squire, rides alongside him.

 (The beginning of “The Knight’s Tale” from the famous Ellesmere manuscript)

 True to his nature, the form of “The Knight’s Tale” is orderly and noble.
 It is told in perfect iambic pentameter, with a sing-song couplet rhyming pattern.
 The tale is told in four parts as a chivalric romance of courtly love, a story that is rife with allusion to classical mythology.
 This is unusual.
 Why does the Knight feature the Pagan gods so prominently in his tale, when he is such a fierce defender of Christendom?
-Notably, the narrator of “The Knight’s Tale” appears not even to be the Knight.
-It is told in the first-person tense by someone who gives certain descriptions that indicate he was a direct witness to the story.
+Notably, the narrator of “The Knight’s Tale” may not even be the Knight.
+It is told in the first-person by someone who gives certain descriptions that indicate direct witnessing of the story.
 Thus, the tale is diluted by several layers of narrative.
 It is told by an anonymous person (likely an ancient Greek shepherd who is explicitly not a “theologian”).
 The story is then recounted by the Knight, and finally documented by Chaucer.